 Access to Services

 Access to the services and appointments can be made by telephone, walk-in services and calling NHS 111.
 There is also a choice of booking via ‘Accurx’, an online option to ‘self book’ available appointments.
 There is also a hearing loop available for patients and the practice also offers a text message service for patients.

-However,may be
+Should patients need an interpreter attempts to book are made and patients are given double appointments.
+However, on occasions family members may be asked to attend with the patient.

-the istration .
+The practice has just over 5,000 patients registered from the local community, supported by a number of GP, Nursing and administration staff.

 There is room for wheelchair and mobility equipment and pushchair access.
 There is plenty of seating available.